Analysis Package

 • Indirect integration aggregates the net thermal behaviour of solved subzones and applies utility-to-utility balancing for Total Site studies.

-• Lower-level Heat Pump and refrigeration screening for both routes is centralised in OpenPinch.services.heat_pump_integration.heat_pump_and_refrigeration_entry.
+• Lower-level Heat Pump and refrigeration screening for both routes is centralised in OpenPinch.analysis.heat_pumps.service.

 Direct heat integration entry point for process and unit-level targeting.